Stack8/github-zenhub-sdk/README.md

 This will publish a snapshot of the library to our internal Maven repository at https://repository.goziro.com/ with the name `<branchName>-SNAPSHOT`

-### Publishing Your Changes
+### Merging Your Changes

 Other projects ***SHOULD NOT*** be consuming snapshots (aside from locally during development).
 Instead, they should only consume proper releases.
 Publishing and tagging releases is handled by Jenkins.
-When you merge your changes to `main`, it triggers a Jenkins job which builds and tests the repo, then attempts to tag the appropriate commit and publish a release.
-YOU MUST BUMP THE VERSION IN `./version.txt` WHEN
+When you merge your changes to `develop`, it triggers a Jenkins job which builds and tests the repo, then attempts to tag the appropriate commit and publish a release on the nexus repository.

-MAKING CODE CHANGES FOR THIS SYSTEM TO WORK.
+YOU MUST BUMP THE VERSION IN `./version.txt` WHEN MAKING CODE CHANGES FOR THIS SYSTEM TO WORK.

+ZIRO-CLI MUST BE UPDATED TO CONSUME THE NEWEST VERSION OF

 ### Release Notes
 Once you merge your changes, CI will publish a new version to Nexus and tag the repo.
 The last thing to do is to go to: